swcarpentry/DEPRECATED-boot-camps/python/best_practice/dont_repeat_yourself.md

 ![Exercise](pics/exercise.jpg) **Exercise:**

-1. Add some lines to the original script to get a list with only the `Volume` data.
+1. Add some lines to the original script to get a list with only the `Income` data.
 2. Use this `mean()` function to calculate the mean of those numbers.

 * * * *